-Experience has shown that within a true culture of ownership, workers become empowered to make better decisions, discipline their own behavior, and work together more effectively as a team.55 Because each person contributes, risks and shares as an owner, as well as a worker, JBM helps unite everyone's self interest around the company's bottom-line and shared vision and values.
-As such democratically owned and organized enterprises begin to multiply (encouraged by an institutional environment that universalizes access to credit for capital ownership), a more free and just market system can take root and thrive.56
+Experience has shown that within a true culture of ownership, workers become empowered to make better decisions, discipline their own behavior, and work together more effectively as a team.
+Because each person contributes, risks and shares as an owner, as well as a worker, JBM helps unite everyone's self interest around the company's bottom-line and shared vision and values.
+As such democratically owned and organized enterprises begin to multiply (encouraged by an institutional environment that universalizes access to credit for capital ownership), a more free and just market system can take root and thrive.
+Self-time transfer of the course of the course of the course of the capital ownership.